DSR-RHIT/me447-visualizing-data/cm/cm101_file-management.md

 ## plan the directory structure

-The top level of the portfolio project has the following folders and files.
+As shown in the [slides](../slides/wk03-4-file-management.pdf), the top level of the portfolio project has the following folders and files.

 <img src="../resources/icon-folder.png" width="2%" /> carpentry
 <img src="../resources/icon-folder.png" width="2%" /> data